oluwafemi244/facility-maintenance-energy-decision-support/README.md

 This repository currently represents the preliminary development stage of the project.

-Version 0.1 will focus on the maintenance workstream and will use publicly available data to develop and test an initial proof-of-concept for:
+Version 0.1 will focus on the maintenance workstream and will use publicly available data to develop and test an initial proof of concept for:

 * equipment condition analysis;
 * failure risk estimation;